29 High Street, Northwich, Cheshire, CW9 5BY, GB

 Sylvie first started practicing yoga in her twenties and was amazed by its health giving and restorative qualities.
 She attended yoga classes on a casual basis for years for her own practice.
 After a bout of illness, she turned to yoga in a more meaningful way, to help rebuild her health and bring balance and harmony to her life.
 As Sylvie recovered, she felt compelled to learn more and enrolled in teacher training.
 She qualified with the British Wheel of Yoga and trained with Strala.
 Sylvie has had experience working with children, teens and adults; people from all walks of life and different backgrounds.
 Her passion is to make yoga accessible to as many people as possible, and help them bring the benefits of yoga into their lives, both on and off the mat.

-Becci is one of our teachers with a a very sporty and dynamic flow.
-She totally loves what yoga can bring to ones life and been practising yoga for years.
-In her classes she likes to inject a bit humour to the classes whilst making sure all the postures are done in a correct and safe way so expect plenty of adjustments and advice on how get the most of your class.
+Becci is one of our teachers with an energetic and dynamic approach.
+She totally loves what yoga can bring to ones life and been practising yoga for over 13years and teaching since 2014.
+In her classes she likes to inject a bit humour to the classes whilst making sure all the postures are done in a correct and safe way so expect plenty of adjustments and advice on how to get the most potentiality out of your class.

 I have practiced Vinyasa Flow yoga since 2007; I love the strength and fluidity that Vinyasa Flow brings to my yoga practice.
 I also practice Hatha and Iyengar yoga, enjoying the focus both these styles of yoga bring to alignment and stability.
 Yoga helped me to change my life for good; I left the corporate world, did my 200 hour yoga teaching course, and have never looked back.
 I have a passion for anatomy and physiology, never failing to be amazed how the body can have such a strong impact on the mind.
 Being a keen sports person myself, I also teach yoga for sports and currently I’m studying to understand how yoga can enhance a sports person’s performance.
 I like to make my classes informative and fun, hoping they produce the desired outcome for each individual student.